 What to Do If You’re Struggling to Get Fair VA Disability Benefits

-Hiring a qualified law firm is a smart move if you’re struggling to get fair VA disability benefits.
-Veterans are veterans, not lawyers.
+Hiring a qualified disability advocate is a smart move if you’re struggling to get fair VA disability benefits.
+Veterans are veterans, not advocates.
 As such, you may have difficulty:

 - Understanding which disabilities qualify you for compensation